Design Editing API

 Sessions

-When the design context is the current page, the session
+When the design context is current_page, the session object contains:

 Syncing